On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs

 \begin{lemma} Let $\tau$ be an admissible train-track, and let $[a,b]\subseteq S^\tau$ be a legal segment.
 Then there exists an element $g\in F_N$ acting hyperbolically on $S^\tau$, whose axis in $S^\tau$ is legal and contains $[a,b]$. \end{lemma}

-\begin{proof} Since $\tau$ is admissible, there exist elements $g,h\in F_N$ acting hyperbolically in $S^\tau$, whose axes $A_g,A_h$ are legal and pass through $a,b$ respectively, only meet $[a,b]$ at one extremity, and such that the subtree $Y:=A_g\cup [a,b]\cup A_h$ is legal.
+\begin{proof} Without loss of generality, we can assume that $a$ and $b$ are vertices of $S^\tau$.
+Since $\tau$ is admissible, there exist elements $g,h\in F_N$ acting hyperbolically in $S^\tau$, whose axes $A_g,A_h$ are legal and pass through $a,b$ respectively, only meet $[a,b]$ at one extremity, and such that the subtree $Y:=A_g\cup [a,b]\cup A_h$ is legal.
 Standard properties of group actions on trees \cite{CM} imply that all turns in the axis of $gh$ are contained in translates of $Y$.
 So the axis of $gh$ is legal, and it contains $[a,b]$. \end{proof}

-The following two lemmas state that every tree $T\in\overline{cv}_N$ is carried by an admissible train-track, and in addition the carrying map $f:S^\tau\to T$ is completely determined by the train-track structure.
+The following two lemmas state that every tree $T\in\overline{cv}_N$ with trivial arc stabilizers is carried by an admissible train-track, and in addition the carrying map $f:S^\tau\to T$ is completely determined by the train-track structure.
 Given a free factor system $\cala$, we say that a tree $T\in\overline{cv}_N$ is an \emph{$\cala$-tree} if all subgroups in $\cala$ are elliptic in $T$.